Ango Hub Docs

 Creating a Markdown Generator Plugin

-Following the steps outlined in this section, create a new plugin from the UI, choosing "Markdown Generator" as the plugin type.
+Following the steps outlined , create a new plugin from the UI, choosing "Markdown Generator" as the plugin type.

 Then, create and run a Python script using the MarkdownPlugin class you can find in our imerit-ango Python package under imerit_ango.plugins.